Making Sense of Mindfulness- An Introduction to Mindfulness Practice

 - Learn tools and techniques to de-stress and re-focus.

-1-A & 2-A: The ABC’s Of Mindfulness- Integrating Mindfulness Practice into Your Life
+1-A FULL & 2-A: The ABC’s Of Mindfulness- Integrating Mindfulness Practice into Your Life FULL

 In this workshop, Mindfulness coach, Keith Macpherson explores the ABC’s of Mindfulness and offers participants an accessible approach on how to integrate mindfulness practice into their everyday lives.
 Keith will provide many opportunities during the workshop to learn new mindfulness techniques and experience the various tools and perspectives available to assist with this practice.
 Through the use of The ABC Mindfulness Platform, Keith will offer you deeper insight into how to alleviate stress, anxiety and bring your mental health into a state of balance and inner peace.